-The technological revolution in the public sector, the digitalization and storage of information, and the boom in online services to simplify administration for the public have led to an exponential growth in the generation, storage and processing of confidential data; data which must be treated with the utmost care.
+The technological revolution in the public sector, the digitalization and storage of information, and the boom in online services to simplify administration have led to an exponential growth in the generation, storage and processing of confidential data; data which must be treated with the utmost care.
 Consequently, the public sector now faces a new series of demands in risk prevention, security and legal compliance.

-Many public bodies have implemented new technologies without paying attention to these demands, and will now have to undertake a major effort to adapt to the new legal panorama.
+Many public bodies have implemented new technologies without paying the necessary attention to these demands; The National Audit Office are recommending they have to undertake a major effort to adapt to the new legal landscape.